Jasmine ChohanPhD student

 Funded by Michael Heller and The Joseph & Esther Lichtenstein Scholarship

-My thesis will explore the Havana Biennial through a contemporary art historical study.
-This is a major bi/triennial event, which focuses on peripheral art.
-My research will be looking at the uninvited artists who unofficially participated in the Havana Biennial from the periphery and how the format of exhibition contributed to the creation of a new periphery within the wider peripheral art world.
-My thesis will look at the way in which the Havana Biennial interacts and responds to the city and its inhabitants, furthering my understanding of how the uninvited Cuban artists were integrated into the Biennial.
-The thesis will analyse the relationship between the invited and uninvited participants, placing this into a wider discussion of how the local fits into the global.
+My thesis explores the Bienal de la Habana through a contemporary art historical study.
+This is a major bi/triennial event, which focuses on “Third World” art.
+My research looks at the rise of the collateral exhibitions around the Bienal de la Habana, while analysing the way in which the Bienal de la Habana interacts and responds to the city and its inhabitants.
+This then furthers my understanding of how the uninvited Cuban artists were integrated into the Biennial.
+The thesis analyses the relationship between the invited and uninvited participants, placing this into a wider discussion of how the local fits into the global.
 This will be done through a comparative study of biennial discourse and mainstream media’s coverage of both groups of participants.
 My focus on a “Third World” art event has encouraged me to explore art from Africa, Asia and Latin America.

 - BA Art History- Courtauld Institute of Art